Nuxt Going Full-Stack: How to Handle Authorization?

 })

-The problem is that anyone can access this endpoint and see the content of a draft publication or a deleted publication.
-Some could access the content of a publication before it's published and depending on the content, it could be important information like a press release or a product launch.
-This issue could ruin your business.
+The concern is that anyone can access this endpoint and view a draft publication or a deleted publication.
+Some might be able to view the content of a publication before it is published, which could contain vital information such as a press release or a product launch.
+Such a scenario could significantly harm your business.

-This is a security issue and you need to restrict access to this endpoint using the principle of least privilege.
-Security is not a feature, it must be by design.
+This is a security issue that necessitates restricting access to this endpoint, utilizing the principle of least privilege.
+Security is not merely a feature but should be ingrained in the system's design.

 Authenticated or Not

-The first step to protect this endpoint is to check if the user is authenticated.
-If the user is not authenticated, I want to return a 401 Unauthorized error.
+The initial step in securing this endpoint is verifying if the user is authenticated.
+If the user lacks authentication, it should return a 401 Unauthorized

 export default defineEventHandler(async (event) => {